Protecting Southwest Florida is In Our Nature. Is it in yours?

 This home we share is like no other place on earth.
 Together, we can protect Southwest Florida’s natural assets for future generations to enjoy.

 Scientists at the Conservancy have an active research agenda aimed at enhancing our understanding of ecosystems and associated wildlife in Southwest Florida.
 The work of the Environmental Science Department includes ecological research, monitoring programs, restoration initiatives, collaboration with universities and state and federal agencies and community outreach.
-Water quality monitoring, Western Everglades restoration and sea turtle monitoring & protection are just some of the focus areas of the department.
+Coastal Ecology, Invasive Species, Western Everglades and Urban Ecology are the focus areas of the department

 Ensuring that our region’s leaders have the tools to make informed decisions is a critical role of the Conservancy.
 The Environmental Policy Department ensures the proper stewardship of Southwest Florida’s natural resources by actively taking on broad regional issues to make a difference, as well as collaborating with partners such as business, academic and government leaders.
 Smart growth, water issues and habitat protection are a few of the areas of focus for the policy team.